NegatioN/Minimalist-Workout-Journal/README.md

 * `;` - `exercise+more;exercise-more` - Splits each exercise from each other
 * `'` - `1x5'2x3` - Splits different length sets from each other
 * `+/-` - `1x5+25 2x3-22` - Separates sets from the weight for each set. (negative for assisted sets)

-## Backend
-The project currently uses [Wger](https://github.com/wger-project/wger) as a backend.
-You can make a user at [https://wger.de](https://wger.de), and hook up your API-token to this application.

-This will allow for owning the data yourself, and make it possible to generate nice visualizations of progress further down the road.